NamPhuongBD/JUVIDOE-Blockchain-docs/configuration/secret-manager/set-up-hashicorp-vault.md

 * `PATH` is the path to which the configuration file should be exported to.
 Default `./secretsManagerConfig.json`
 * `TOKEN` is the access token previously mentioned in the prerequisites section
 * `SERVER_URL` is the URL of the API for the Vault server, also mentioned in the prerequisites section
 * `NODE_NAME` is the name of the current node for which the Vault configuration is being set up as.
 It can be an arbitrary value.
-Default `z-edge-node`
+Default `JUVIDOE-edge-node`

 {% hint style="warning" %}
 **NODE NAMES**